-SUBSTANTIVE MATTERS OF CONCERN REGARDING PC71
+SUBSTANTIVE MATTERS OF CONCERN REGARDING PC68

-- 110. As outlined above, in my view PC71 will not give effect to CRPS Objective 6.2.1(3) or Policy 6.3.1(4). - 111.
-It follows that in my view PC71 is inconsistent with SDP Objective B4.3.3 and Policy B4.3.1, and also pSDP Policy UG-P3 and UG-P13, as in my view, the intent of these provisions is to give effect to the above provisions of the CRPS.
-I have attached these relevant provisions to my evidence in Appendix 1. - The plan change does not propose to amend the above operative objective and policy (which it could have), and therefore it is difficult to understand how the proposal for urban development meets the legal requirements for consideration of plan changes as outlined in paragraphs 29-31 of my evidence. - 113.
-With reference to Objective 6.2.1 and 6.2.2 of the CRPS and the direction to achieve a consolidated urban form, while I agree that development in this location would result in a compact urban form, it does not avoid unplanned expansion of urban areas, and should in my view be considered through a comprehensive spatial planning exercise.
-As a result, I consider PC71 does not give effect to Objective 6.2.2 and is inconsistent with SDP Policies B3.4.4 and B3.4.5. - 114.
-The CRC and CCC submissions also raise the following matters, which I address in more detail below: - (a) Infrastructure; - (b) Transport and public transport; - (c) Residential density; - (d) Loss of highly productive land; - (e) The Airport Noise Contour; and - (f) Contributing to a well-functioning urban environment.
+- 117. As outlined above, in my view PC68 will not give effect to CRPS Objective 6.2.1(3) or Policy 6.3.1(4). - 118.
+It follows that in my view PC68 is inconsistent with SDP Objective B4.3.3 and Policy B4.3.1 (and also pSDP Policy UG-P3 and UG-P13) as in my view, the intent of these provisions is to give effect to the above provisions of the CRPS.
+I have attached these relevant provisions to my evidence in Appendix 1. - 119.
+The plan change does not propose to amend the above operative objective and policy (which it could have), and therefore it is difficult to understand how the proposal for urban development meets the legal requirements for consideration of plan changes as outlined in paragraphs 29-31 of my evidence. - With reference to Objective 6.2.1 and 6.2.2 of the CRPS and the direction to achieve a consolidated urban form, it does not avoid unplanned expansion of urban areas, and should in my view be considered through a comprehensive spatial planning exercise.
+The plan change area creates a peninsula of urban development, extending a significant distance from the existing township, with Living 3 zoned land to the northeast, surrounding Rural Innerplains zoned land on Trent's Road64, and Rural Inner Plains to the southeast and north west.
+To this extent, I consider the land to be a poorly located fragment that does not achieve consolidation or a compact urban form, unless the surrounding area is subject to more comprehensive planning, which is yet to take place. - 121.
+I note that while Mr Clease considers the proposed plan change is located in the preferred growth path for Prebbleton65, that this is inconsistent with Appendix 31 of the SDP which sets out Prebbleton's preferred growth pattern.66 As a result, I consider PC68 does not give https://eplan.selwyn.govt.nz/eplan/#Rules/0/1016/1/6712/0 effect to Objective 6.2.2 and is inconsistent with SDP Policies B3.4.4 and B3.4.5.